Georgia State Route 53: SR 53 Spur in Calhoun

 State Route 53 Spur (SR 53 Spur) is a 4.489 mi spur route of SR 53 that is partially within the city limits of Calhoun.
 It continues north and northeast into downtown Calhoun as the mainline of SR 53 makes a sharp turn to the east and southeast and bypasses most of Calhoun to its south.
 The spur terminates at an intersection with US 41/SR 3 (Wall street) in the heart of Calhoun.
 On the east side of this intersection is the Gordon County Courthouse.
 In 2021, SR 53 Spur was extended all the way to the S Calhoun Bypass.
-The western end used to be at a junction with SR 53 and SR 53 Spur.
+The western end used to be at a junction with Belmont Drive and SR 53 Spur.

 The entire length of SR 53 Spur is part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility, and defense.